-If you were taken in by private placement investment fraud, or if you feel your advisor or stockbroker recommended unsuitable private placements to you, it is in your best interest to talk to an experienced investment fraud attorney.
-Meyer Wilson see these types of claims often, and we offer a completely free, no-pressure consultation so that you can learn about your rights to recovery.
+Private placements are complicated investment tools involving sales of unregistered securities, which operate outside of the stock market.
+Small businesses often issue these securities as a method of raising capital.
+If you lost money investing in a private placement at the recommendation of a financial professional, it is in your best interest to talk to an experienced investment fraud attorney.
+Meyer Wilson sees these types of claims often, and we offer a completely free, no-pressure consultation so that you can learn about your rights to recovery.